 Andrew Shaver is a Ph.D. candidate in Princeton’s Woodrow Wilson School of Public and International Affairs and a research affiliate at the University of California, Berkeley, where he researches sub-state conflict and its psychological, climatic, and territorial underpinnings.
-He is a recipient of Princeton's Charlotte Elizabeth Procter Honorific Fellowship for the 2016/17 academic year and was recently awarded the Princeton-Stanford-UCSD-Chicago Empirical Studies of Conflict 2016 Data Prize.
+He will spend the 2016/17 academic year at Harvard University's Kennedy School of Government as a pre-doctoral fellow.
+Andrew is a recipient of Princeton's Charlotte Elizabeth Procter Honorific Fellowship for the 2016/17 academic year and was recently awarded the Princeton-Stanford-UCSD-Chicago Empirical Studies of Conflict 2016 Data Prize.

 Andrew is a civilian veteran of the Iraq war, where he worked with a Pentagon task force to restart idled state owned factories and to facilitate the deployment of major multinational corporations within the country.